 Autism Seminar (predoctoral)

-The Child Study Center has an extensive program focusing on research and clinical work in the areas of social disabilities and Pervasive Developmental Disorders.
+The Child Study Center has an extensive program focusing on research and clinical work in the area of Developmental Disabilities.
 This seminar for predoctoral interns capitalizes on the work that is currently being done at the Center and assures that all psychology fellows will be afforded exposure to the evaluation and treatment of children with social disabilities.

 Evidence-based Treatment is infused throughout the curriculum of the Child Study Center.
 All Fellows are trained in Trauma Focused CBT.
 In addition, other evidence-based treatments are incorporated into the clinical work in the outpatient clinic and/or in the areas of specialization.
-Didactic content on evidence-based treatments is also presented through the Fellows seminar curriculum.
+Didactic content on evidence-based treatments is also presented through seminars, such as Departmental Conference and Autism Seminar.

 Seminar on Psychoanalytic Psychotherapy with Children (predoctoral)